nishkalavallabhi/ODSC-APAC-2021-Tutorial/slides/ODSC2021Tutorial.md

 No Data NLP - Conclusion
 ========================================================

-We get over 80% accuracy with Azure, good start!
-(TextBlob is not as good, but we have options!)
+We get a good start: over 80% accuracy with Azure

-Pros:
-- You don't have to worry about setting stuff up, building and maintaining the sentiment analyzer etc.
-- You can quickly get an MVP up and running.
+Pros: You don't have to worry about setting stuff up, building and maintaining the sentiment analyzer etc. You can quickly get an MVP up and running.

 Cons:
 - This only works if you have problem that exactly meets the specifications of such an available API
 - No possibility of customization/modification, we don't know what it is doing.
 - Depending on how much you use, costs may escalate
-- You still have to think whether this approach is a long term solution for your problem.
+- Will this be a long term solution for your problem?

 Weak supervision, with Snorkel